Erich Schröger: Biography

-Erich Schröger studied philosophy and psychology at the Munich School of Philosophy and at the Ludwig Maximilians University (LMU) in Munich.
-In 1982, he earned a Baccalaureat in Philosophy, in 1986 he earned a Diploma in Psychology, and in 1991 he was awarded a PhD from the LMU for his work on loudness constancy.
+Erich Schröger studied philosophy and psychology in Munich at the Munich School of Philosophy and LMU Munich.
+In 1982, he earned a Baccalaureat in Philosophy, in 1986 he earned a Diploma in Psychology, and in 1991 he was awarded a PhD from LMU Munich for his work on loudness constancy.
 After research stays at the Cognitive Brain Research unit of the University of Helsinki (Finland) and a stint of teaching at the Catholic University of Eichstätt-Ingolstadt (Germany), Schröger achieved his Habilitation in psychology in 1996 at LMU.

 In 1997, Schröger was appointed to the University of Leipzig as a professor of Biological Psychology.
 Since 2001 he has held its Chair of Cognitive and Biological Psychology and has been the Head of the research group BioCog.
 In 2017, Schröger became Vice Rector for Research and Young Academics.

 From 1999 to 2002, Schröger served as Vice-Dean of the Faculty for Biological Sciences, Pharmacy, and Psychology at the University of Leipzig.
 From 2014 to 2016, he was Dean of the Faculty.
 Schröger's other service roles at the university include: from 2002 to 2004, Director of the Institute for General Psychology; from 2003 to 2004, Head of the Psychological Institutes; in 2005 and from 2010 to 2013, Dean for Study Affairs in Psychology.